 This is one of those rare occasions where, until now, the children have felt little impact from the divorce.
 These children were fortunate in that they experienced two full-time parents who were fully committed to them.
 Due to Rachel's move, this is no longer a privilege that these children will enjoy.
-Regardless of the Court's decision, the Porter children will lose one full-time parent.
-Regardless of airplanes, cell phones or creative visitation schedules, the Porter children will have less interaction with one of their parents.
-The children won't see one of their parents everyday.
-They won't have one of their parents at their practices, games, plays, school lunches and so forth. . .
+Regardless of the Court's school lunches and so forth. . .
 This Court is convinced that there is no equivalent substitute to having both parents available twenty-four (24) hours a day.